The Einstellung effect is a psychological phenomenon that changes the way we all come to solutions and impedes innovation.

 The Einstellung effect occurs where preexisting knowledge impedes one’s ability to reach an optimal solution.
 We become unable to consider other solutions when we think we already have a one, even though it may not be accurate or optimal.
 It leaves us cognitively incapable of differentiating previous experience with the current problem.
 So we may solve a problem but we don’t actually innovate.

 Einstellung is a German word that translates to setting, mindset, or attitude.
-The brain attempts to work efficiently by referring to past solutions without giving the current problem much though.
+The brain attempts to work efficiently by referring to past solutions without giving the current problem much thought.
 It’s stuck in a mindset.
 We apply previous methods to a seemingly similar problem instead of evaluating the problem on its own terms.
 This effect presents across disciplines and skill levels.
 Whether or not we know it, we all experience it.

 The classic experiment used to validate this effect was conducted by Abraham Luchins in 1942 - the water jar problem.